gilberto-torrezan/gwt-cloudinary/README.md

 ## GWT-Cloudinary

 The project GWT-Cloudinary is the GWT wrapper for the Cloudinary's Upload Widget.
-Using it you have the power of the Upload Widget using a type-safe, IDE friendly GWT Widget and event handling.
+By using it you have the power of the Upload Widget using a type-safe, IDE friendly GWT Widget and event handling.
+It is built with GWT 2.7.0 and with Java 7 syntax.

 ## Example